fats-cmd/fats-cmd/README.md

 - 🔭 **Currently working on:** Strengthening my backend development skills and building real-world projects
 - 🌱 **Learning:** ??
-- 💬 **Ask me about:** Software development, problem-solving, and all things computers
+- 💬 **Ask me about:** Software development, and all things computers
 - 📫 **Reach me at:** [okpararonald0@gmail.com](mailto:okpararonald0@gmail.com)
 - ⚡ **Fun fact:** I drink water more than coffee, keeps the code flowing!